corychun/membership-agent/README.md

 Notes

 - Payment is mocked
-- /admin/init is for setup only
+- /admin/init is required before use
+- Use Swagger for easiest testing
 - Ready for Stripe integration